ashfame/facebook-like-thumbnail/readme.txt

 == Description ==

 Plugin will set the thumbnail used by Facebook to featured thumbnail if available, then fallback to first image of the post and then fallback to a default image as a last resort.
 Also it will use the default image for your front page and for anything else, it will use the first image of the first post of the loop.
-You can read explaination on this post - <a href="http://blog.ashfame.com/2011/02/wordpress-plugin-fix-facebook-like-thumbnail/">Facebook Like Thumbnail WordPress plugin</a>
+You can read explanation on this post - <a href="http://blog.ashfame.com/2011/02/wordpress-plugin-fix-facebook-like-thumbnail/">Facebook Like Thumbnail WordPress plugin</a>

 == Installation ==